metacpan/metacpan-cpan-extracted/distros/S/Selenium-Client/README.md

 This module stores a number of things in your homedirectory's .selenium folder.
 You may want to clear this out periodically, as various log files and configuration data becomes stale.

+## BUILDING

+This is a Dist::Zilla CPAN module.
+To build this project, do the following:

+* Install Dist::Zilla either via cpan or your favorite package manager

+* `dzil authordeps --missing | sudo cpanm`
+* `dzil listdeps   --missing | sudo cpanm`
+* `dzil build`

 ## TESTING

 To check how this works with your setup, install Selenium::Client from CPAN (or just clone this repo), and then run:

 `prove -vm -Ilib at/sanity.test`

+If you encounter problems, you can get extra debugging output (which would be very much appreciated in any issues you file):

+`NO_HEADLESS=1 DEBUG=1 prove -vm -Ilib at/sanity.test`

 This runs through 100% of the WC3 selenium API.
 At release it passed on all of the supported browsers on: